Global Hybrid Cooperation: Overview

-A special automatic transmission (designated as a 2ML70 by General Motors) incorporates two 82 kW (110 hp peak) three phase permanent magnet motors, three planetary gear sets, and four selectively engaging friction clutches.
 This system amplifies the output of the electric motors similarly to the way in which a conventional transmission amplifies the torque of an internal combustion engine.
 It also, when required, permits transfer of more of the engine's torque to the wheels, making the transmission more efficient even without the electric motors in use.
-Finally, the whole system fits into the space of, and indeed appears as, a conventional Allison model 1000 automatic transmission.
+Although the transmission mechanically has only four conventional gear ratios, the electric motors allow it to function as a continuously variable transmission.
+This variable ratio functions in addition to the torque multiplication of the planetary gears.